In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Century City Mall: If you like malls, this one was recently redone by Westfield and is beautiful.
 It now boasts the West Coast’s only Eataly.

-RockSugar (P.F.
-Changs of Southeast Asian food in an absurdly ornate setting), Bacio di Latte (sole North American outpost of the famed Brazilian gelateria), Eataly (half Italian grocery store, half Italian mega-restaurant), Clementine (cute neighborhood cafe right across the street from the mall), Panini Cafe (reasonably priced Mediterranean), Thursday Farmer’s Market (in the courtyard behind 10100 Santa Monica Blvd and 1900 Avenue of the Stars.
+Bacio di Latte (one of two North American outposts of the famed Brazilian gelateria), Eataly (half Italian grocery store, half Italian mega-restaurant), Clementine (cute neighborhood cafe right across the street from the mall), Panini Cafe (reasonably priced Mediterranean), Thursday Farmer’s Market (in the courtyard behind 10100 Santa Monica Blvd and 1900 Avenue of the Stars.
 This is basically the school yard for adults.
 Worth visiting for the awkward dynamics between people and companies.
 The Hawaiian chicken stand is the one you want.)

 Rodeo Drive: The country’s most famous shopping street has 3 blocks of luxury stores.
 Oogle at the crazy prices.